sindresorhus/got/migration-guides.md

 });
 ```

 The cool feature `request` has is that it can proxy headers.
-But Got is cool too.
+But Got is that cool too.
 You can do excatly the same:

 ```js
 http.createServer((req, res) => {